The Beatles in Bangor: Departure and experience

 On 25 August, the Beatles travelled by train to Bangor.
-In their enthusiasm for the Maharishi, the group had invited friends such as Mick Jagger, Marianne Faithfull, Cilla Black, and Harrison's sister-in-law Jenny Boyd.
-It was the first time for several years that the band had travelled without their manager, Brian Epstein, and their tour managers, and they had not even thought to bring money.
-Lennon remarked that it was "like going somewhere without your trousers on".
-The Beatles arrived at London's Euston Station late in the afternoon and were caught up in a large crowd, made worse by the fact that it was the Friday before the UK's late-summer Bank holiday weekend.
+In their enthusiasm for the Maharishi, the group had invited friends such as Mick Jagger, Jagger's then-partner Marianne Faithfull, Cilla Black, and Harrison's sister-in-law Jenny Boyd.
+It was the first time for several years that the band had travelled without their manager, Brian Epstein, and their tour managers, and they had not even thought to bring money; Lennon remarked that it was "like going somewhere without your trousers on".
+The Beatles arrived at London's Euston Station late in the afternoon and were caught up in a large crowd, made worse by the fact that it was the Friday before the August Bank Holiday weekend.
 They were left to carry their own luggage due to the absence of their assistants and were mobbed on their way to the station platform.
-Lennon's wife Cynthia became separated from the group and, mistaken for a fan, was then held back by police officers.
+Lennon's wife Cynthia became separated from the group and was then held back by police officers who mistook her for a fan.
 Peter Brown, an executive at Epstein's company NEMS, arranged for Neil Aspinall to drive her to Bangor by car.

 The band and their entourage were under constant scrutiny by reporters, photographers and television film crews who dubbed the train "the Mystical Special".
 During the journey, the Beatles joined the Maharishi in his first class compartment, partly to escape the attention of the press.
-In Faithfull's recollection, Harrison and Boyd were the "real spiritual seekers" and Lennon also, "in his own way", but McCartney was "very cynical" about the venture.
+In Faithfull's recollection, while Harrison and Boyd were the "real spiritual seekers" and Lennon also was "in his own way", McCartney was "very cynical" about the venture.
 All of the Beatles were drawn to the Maharishi's contention that bliss was attainable through short sessions of meditation, with minimal change to their working day and regular lifestyle.
 Starr later said of his first meeting with the Maharishi: "The man was so full of joy and happiness and it just blew my mind ...
 I thought 'I want some of that'."